 French fries are one of the most popular ways to prepare potatoes.
 French fries actually arrived in the United States in 1784 when James Heming, Thomas Jefferson's slave, traveled to France with Jefferson so he could learn how to cook them the French way.
 After returning to the United States, Heming used to cook French fried potatoes to Jefferson's guests, and they quickly became a hit that spread through the country when the recipe was shared in a cookbook in 1817.

 Potato is one of the most important ingredient in that Canadian classic comfort dish from Quebec, poutine.
 A majority of Americans also consider potatoes to be among their favorite comfort food, the three preferred ways they like to eat them are mashed, fried, and baked.
 Most people eat potatoes for dinner and love slathering their spuds with butter.

 On National Potato Day you can really go all out and eat potatoes for every meal!
 You can use regular potatoes or sweet potatoes for any of these.

 Start the day by making some delicious and crispy hash browns for your breakfast.
 You can have these alongside eggs, bacon, or avocado.
 Potato pancakes are also a good option for your first meal of the day!

 For lunch, why not load a baked potato with all of your favorite toppings?
 These can be anything you want - cheese, tuna, vegetables, beans, chili, the possibilities are endless!
-Alternatively, you can have a potato salad, or go for the classic burger and fries.
+Alternatively, you can have a potato salad, a poutine, or go for the classic burger and fries.